The City requires that blasting companies are insured and that they issue notification to neighbouring property owners.

 - insurance company contact

-If a Blasting Company and/or Developer removes soil and/or rock off site that exceeds 200 cubic meters, a Blasting Permit and Soil Deposit Permit is required at the time of applying for a Blasting Permit.
+If a Blasting Company and/or Developer removes soil and/or rock off site that exceeds 200 cubic meters, a Blasting Permit and Soil Deposit Permit are required.

 Blasting is regulated by WorkSafeBC

 WorkSafeBC oversees blasting work practices in British Columbia.
-They are responsible for issuing Blasting Tickets to qualified individual and ensuring safe blasting practices.
+They are responsible for issuing Blasting Tickets to qualified individuals and ensuring safe blasting practices.

 WorkSafeBC considers proper blasting notification as follows: